go-jet/jet/README.md

 boilerplate code needed to structure database query result.
 With Jet programmer have the power of SQL but also ease of use of NoSQL.
 ##### Speed of execution
-Common web and database server usually is not on the same physical machine, and there is some latency between them.
+Common web and database server usually are not on the same physical machine, and there is some latency between them.
 Latency can vary from 5ms to 50+ms. In majority of cases query executed on database is simple query lasting no more than 1ms.
 In those cases web server handler execution time is directly proportional to latency between server and database.
 This is not such a big problem if handler calls database couple of times, but what if web server is using ORM to retrieve all data from database.